emedware/omni18n/docs/db.md

 - All the translations to simply be gathered under a file under source control (backup-able)
 - The development activities (adding/removing/removing/rezoning a key) to be made and applied on commit/merge, and the "translation" (text-change) activities to still be available through the UI in real time

+> :warning: The file should be in UTF-16 LE in strict `LF` mode

 #### Recovering a file to export to a database

-An `FileDB.analyze` function is exposed who takes the string to analyze and 2/3 callbacks
+A `FileDB.analyze` function is exposed who takes the string to analyze and 2/3 callbacks

 - `onKey` called when a new key is discovered
 - `onText` called when a translation is discovered